 Be part of our project JISCMAIL list where we invite participants to share resources, keep up to date with the project, and discuss planned engagement activities in this area.
 Contact firstname.lastname@example.org to join the GEPES network.

 Your expertise and knowledge is vital in progressing public engagement in this field.
-We do hope you are able to join us on 26th October at Wellcome for the 'What Works' event.
 Thank you in advance for any information you choose to share as part of the call for evidence and/or activity survey.

 If you feel there are any key people or organisations we should involve in the GEPES project, please email email@example.com to let us know.